AhmedOmani/Design_Patterns/README.md

 A word processor should be able to render text elements that it gets as input with its style from font and color!

 Link to Code & UML Class Diagram: [FlyweightDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/FlyweightDP_Task)
 --

+---

+### BuilderDP_Task

+**Description:**

+Certainly!
+Let's consider a scenario where you're working on a configuration manager for a game engine.
+The game can have various settings, including graphics quality, sound options, control preferences, and more.

+You need to create a configuration manager that allows users to set and customize various game settings.

+Link to Code & UML Class Diagram: [BuilderDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/BuilderDP_Task) --